abinit/abinit/doc/tutorial/eph4zpr_gwpt.md

 and [[gstore_use_lgk]] = 1 to restrict the $\qq$-points to the IBZ_k.
 These options are crucial to reduce the computational cost of the GWPT run.

-Note that GWPT require several external files in input.
+Note that GWPT requires several external files in input.
 The KS states are read from the WFK file via [[getwfk_filepath]].
 This file defines the list of $\kk$-points in the e-ph matrix elements.
 The value of [[ngkpt]], [[nshiftk]] and [[shiftk]] **must be consistent** with the ones used to generate the WFK file.